Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data: Online Estimates of Brain Connectivity Measures

 In this paper, we discuss three measures of connectivity, coherence, partial coherence and partial directed coherence.
 However, in our data analysis, we will only use coherence and partial directed coherence.
 Coherence is the relative synchrony between a pair of signals.
 Coherence at some pre-specified frequency band is the squared cross-correlation between a pair of filtered signals (whose power are each concentrated at the specific band).
 This intuitive exposition of coherence is given in \cite{OMBAO_BELLEGAN}.
 Partial coherence between two signals can be defined as the conditional coherence when all other signals have been observed.
 In other words partial coherence is the remaining coherence that cannot be explained by all other signals.
 It is characterized via the inverse of the spectral matrix.
 To handle estimation problems when the spectral matrix has a poor condition number, shrinkage estimators are proposed in \cite{SHRINKAGE_FUNCTIONAL_CONNECTIVITY} and \cite{GENERALIZED_SHRINKAGE_FUNCTIONAL_CONNECTIVITY}.
 Partial directed coherence (PDC) can be defined as the conditional Granger causality from one signal to another normalized by the total causal outflow from the first signal and is developed under the context of a vector autoregressive model.
 PDC was introduced in the seminal papers of \cite{HARASHIMA} and \cite{Bacala_Connectivity}, and was later used by \cite{HIGH_DIM_BRAIN_SIGNALS} and \cite{HIERARCHICAL_BAYESIAN_MODEL} in the context of modeling high dimensional signals.

 In the following, we provide the parametric definitions of these time-varying spectral measures of connectivity in the context of a tv-VAR model.
-First, we define\footnote{where Diag is the diagonal matrix operator that take a matrix and returns a diagonal matrix containing the original diagonal, $\forall i, (Diag(A))_{i,i}=(A)_{i,i}$, and $(Diag(A))_{i,j}=0$, if $i\neq j$.} the following time varying quantities of interest at frequency $\omega$ with sampling frequency $\omega_s$:
+First, we define the following time varying quantities of interest at frequency $\omega$ with sampling frequency $\omega_s$:

-$S(t, \omega)$ is called the spectral matrix of the time series, $S_{i,j}(t, \omega)$ represents the cross spectrum between tetrode $i$ and tetrode $j$ at frequency $\omega$ and time $t$, $H(t, \omega)$ is the time-varying and frequency-specific transfer function matrix and $\Gamma(t, \omega)$ is the partial coherence matrix.
-Using the previous notation in Equations \ref{Eq:fourier_parameters}, \ref{Eq:transfer_matrix}, \ref{Eq:spectral_matrix}, \ref{Eq:inverse_spectral_matrix} and \ref{Eq:partial_coherence_matrix} we can provide the parametric definitions of the spectral measures of dependence defined above between tetrode $i$ and tetrode $j$ at frequency $\omega$ and time $t$:
+$S(t, \omega)$ is called the spectral matrix of the time series, $S_{i,j}(t, \omega)$ represents the cross spectrum between tetrode $i$ and tetrode $j$ at frequency $\omega$ and time $t$, $H(t, \omega)$ is the time-varying and frequency-specific transfer function matrix.
+Using the previous notation in Equations \ref{Eq:fourier_parameters}, \ref{Eq:transfer_matrix} and \ref{Eq:spectral_matrix} we can provide the parametric definitions of the spectral measures of dependence defined above between tetrode $i$ and tetrode $j$ at frequency $\omega$ and time $t$:

-The previous Equations \ref{Eq:coherence}, \ref{Eq:partial_coherence} and \ref{Eq:partial_directed_coherence} represent respectively coherence, partial coherence and partial directed coherence.
+The previous Equations \ref{Eq:coherence} and \ref{Eq:partial_directed_coherence} represent respectively coherence and partial directed coherence.
 To estimate these spectral connectivity measures at time $t$, first a tv-VAR model is used to estimate in real-time the time-varying parameters, then it suffices to plug in the above formulas to get the spectral connectivity measures.
 Therefore, online estimates of the tv-VAR model parameters will naturally provide online plugin estimator for spectral connectivity: